mitchellkolb/wumpus/README.md

     alt="Website Badge" />
 </p>

-A Hunt the Wumpus game written in C++ that is playable in the terminal.
-This game was made with a focus on using object oriented principles and file I/O.
+This is a C++ implementation of 'Hunt the Wumpus,' a text-based adventure game where players navigate a 5x5 grid, seeking hidden gold while avoiding pits and the dangerous Wumpus.
+The game highlights object-oriented programming concepts like class design and file operations.

 ![project image](resources/wumpus-art.jpg)